What you will get from this article:

 If you really want to maximize not only the quality of your relationship but the joy and fulfillment that you and your partner experience together, then it’s time to shift out of an egocentric mindset and to shift into serving your partner’s needs.
 Just think about it.
 There is nothing more intimate, nor any situation that brings out more of our fears or insecurities, than a romantic relationship.
-When you’re a good partner, rather than exacerbate your partner’s angst, you step up and embrace the opportunity for connection.
+When you demonstrate how to be a good partner by practicing empathy, rather than exacerbate your partner’s angst, you step up and embrace the opportunity for connection.

 By putting your partner’s needs and desires first, you will enhance the sense of trust and security, which ultimately brings you and your partner closer together.
 But before intentionally and assertively making this shift, it is important to fully recognize what dimension relationship you are in at this moment – that is, what type of dynamic you bring to your partner.

 You know when you are in a one-dimensional relationship because it’s all about you – not about you and your partner.
 Your focus is on your needs being met and what you’re getting or what you’re not getting – and you are only in the relationship as long as you are getting what you want.

 This type of relationship is all about equality.
 Your focus is both on meeting your own needs as well as your partner’s.
 Your belief about what makes a good partner is, “I will take care of myself, you will take care of yourself.
 But if you can’t meet your own needs, then there’s nothing I can do about it.”
 This means you are still operating on an egocentric level.